mrfikri-ai/concave_optimization/README.md

 # concave_optimization
+Welcome to the concave_optimization repository.
+This repository aims to showcase several global optimizations mostly on concave programming.
+I took the test of the existing method from paper.
+If you use this repo and it works, please don't forget to cite it.
+If it does not work, please let me know (I am new in this field, by the way).

+## File and its associated paper
+Python file falk_hoffman.py
-This repository contains a numerical simulation of a paper entitled: GLOBAL MINIMIZATION OF A LINEARLY CONSTRAINED CONCAVE FUNCTION BY PARTITION OF FEASIBLE DOMAIN" by J.B.Rosen
+is a numerical simulation of a paper entitled: GLOBAL MINIMIZATION OF A LINEARLY CONSTRAINED CONCAVE FUNCTION BY PARTITION OF FEASIBLE DOMAIN" by J.B.Rosen

-There is a modification to the Falk-Hoffman algorithm.
-Also, this repository does not give any guarantee that the flow is correctly the same as in the paper.
-Simply just a testing code.
+The Falk-Hoffman algorithm has been modified.
+This repository does not guarantee that the flow is the same as in the paper; it is simply testing code.

+Python file